Learning RL-Policies for Joint Beamforming Without Exploration: A Batch Constrained Off-Policy Approach: Background and Related Work

 \section{Background and Related Work}

-In this section we provide a brief background on wireless networks and reinforcement learning.
-We look at some of the relevant works that use RL based approaches to solve wireless networking problems.
+In this section, we provide a brief background on wireless networks and reinforcement learning.
+We look at some of the relevant works that use RL-based approaches to solve wireless networking problems.

-\textbf{Wireless Networks.\ } We consider the problem of maximizing the Signal to Interference plus Noise Ratio (SINR) of a multi user cellular communication network.
+\textbf{Wireless Networks.\ } We consider the problem of maximizing the Signal Interference plus Noise Ratio (SINR) of a multi-user cellular communication network.
 We are particularly interested in three key parameters of the setting.
 The first is the choice of the joint beam forming vector $\mathcal{F}$, which should increase the effective power for the intended user and decrease the interference for the other users.
-The second is the is the power $\mathcal{P}$ allotted to each user.
-While increasing the power of a particular user can result in improved communication link, it also increases the interference for other users and hence needs to be varied carefully.
-Finally, we are interested achieving a minimum target SINR of $\gamma_{\mbox{target}}$ while maximising the SINR and choosing the best power control and beam forming vectors.
-We would like to jointly optimize all the three parameters, formulated as a non-convex optimization problem, to achieve the best possible SINR.
+The second is the power $\mathcal{P}$ allotted to each user.
+While increasing the power of a particular user can result in improved communication links, it also increases the interference for other users and hence needs to be varied carefully.
+Finally, we are interested in achieving a minimum target SINR of $\gamma_{\mbox{target}}$ while maximizing the SINR and choosing the best power control and beam-forming vectors.
+We would like to jointly optimize all three parameters, formulated as a non-convex optimization problem, to achieve the best possible SINR.